Enumerating Independent Linear Inferences: New 8-variable s,m -independent linear inferences

 \subsection{Previous linear inferences}

-In \cite{Str12:ext-wo-cut} Strassburger presented a 36-variable inference that is $\{\s,\m\}$-independent, by an encoding of the pigeonhole principle with 4 pigeons and 3 holes.
-He there referred to it as a `balanced' tautology, but in our setting it is a linear inference that can be written as follows:\footnote{We write Strassburger's inference by encoding each $q_{i1j}$ as $\pp i j $, each $q_{i2j}$ as $\qq i j $, each $q_{i3j}$ as $\rr i j $, and using `primed' variables instead of duals, with the LHS of the inference being the appropriate instances of excluded middle.}
+In \cite{Str12:ext-wo-cut} Stra{\ss}burger presented a 36-variable inference that is $\{\s,\m\}$-independent, by an encoding of the pigeonhole principle with 4 pigeons and 3 holes.
+He there referred to it as a `balanced' tautology, but in our setting it is a linear inference that can be written as follows:\footnote{We write Stra{\ss}burger's inference by encoding each $q_{i1j}$ as $\pp i j $, each $q_{i2j}$ as $\qq i j $, each $q_{i3j}$ as $\rr i j $, and using `primed' variables instead of duals, with the LHS of the inference being the appropriate instances of excluded middle.}

 In \cite{Das13:lin-inf-rew} Das noticed that a more succinct encoding of the pigeonhole principle could be carried out, with only 3 pigeons and 2 holes, resulting in a 10-variable $\{\s,\m \}$-independent linear inference.
 A variation of that, e.g.\ as used in \cite{Das17:unavoidable-con-loop}, is the following: